WHAT IS DOMESTIC ABUSE???

 Short term affects include:

 Older children may start to use alcohol or drugs, begin to self-harm or develop an eating disorder.

 Long term affects

-The longer children are exposed to violence, the more severe the affects on them can be.
+The longer children are exposed to abuse, the more severe the affects on them can be.
 Long term effects can include:

-Children who witness DV are being emotionally abused, and is recognised as 'significant harm' in recent legislation.
+Children who witness Domestic Abuse are being emotionally abused, and this is recognised as 'significant harm' in recent legislation.

-You may also get support and information by talking to someone in confidence by contacting the
+You may also find support and information by talking to someone in confidence by contacting the

 Hillingdon Independent Domestic Violence Advocacy Service (IDVA) for crisis support.
 Tel: 020 8246 1745